JuliaHealth/DICOMTree.jl/README.md

 # DICOMTree

 A little Julia package for visualizing DICOM file metadata in the form of a tree.
 The main function is the Tree function, which is simply a dispatch of the eponymous function in the Term.jl package to the DICOMData type in the DICOM.jl package.
-The package have been teste with CT Scanner, RTDose and RTStruct files.
+The package have been tested with CT Scanner, RTDose and RTStruct files.

 ## Documentation & installation